elyukai/optolith-database-schema/docs/Using-the-database-in-your-own-project.md

 ### Changes that **are** considered breaking changes

-- Additional cases in both discriminated unions and simple unions
+- Additional cases in enumerations with and without associated values
-- Additional enumeration cases

 ### Changes that are **not** considered breaking changes

 - Additional properties on records (disallowed to prevent typos)
 - Changing numeric and string constraints (`minimum`, `minLength`, …; disallowed to prevent typos and missing values)
-- File name changes (file names are only for orientation purposes; only the mirrored numeric identifier can be relied on, although it's still safer to rely on file contents only)
+- File name changes that do not affect the identifier prefix (file names are only for orientation purposes; only the mirrored numeric identifier can be relied on, although it's still safer to rely on file contents only)
-- Changing magical tradition placeholder identifiers and replacing them with fully integrated tradition special abilities (a proper special ability may be added at any time once it is available; placeholders are for display purposes only)